|

 fittingly resolves Robin's torture while sparing him the ignominy of violating

-of the overall film?
+his moral code.
 On the surface, that flashback is quite isolated from

 the rest of the material; the overall film really seems to be about Terry